alex-reardon/predictive-modeling-with-clinical-data/linear_regression_PSA/README.md

 ## 📘 Overview

 This project demonstrates a **multiple linear regression analysis** to predict **Prostate-Specific Antigen (PSA)** levels in men with prostate cancer.
 PSA is a key biomarker used in diagnosis and monitoring of prostate cancer.
-The dataset is mock clinical data designed to resemble typical findings in the literature, with an R² target of ~0.8.
+The dataset is mock clinical data designed to resemble typical findings in the literature.

 The analysis explores how PSA is associated with tumor burden, demographic variables, and diagnostic features.